acmoles/portfolio/portfolio/projects/wesen.md

 #### WebGL basic interactive

-To overcome this limitation, I quickly built a basic yet functional prototype in WebGL.
+To overcome this limitation, I built a basic yet functional prototype in WebGL.
 I also took the opportunity to explore various JS libraries before committing in production.

-All testers immediately grasped the affordance and moved the control points.
-I observed an attitude of curiosity, even among testers I expected to be daunted by customisation interfaces.
+_All testers immediately grasped the affordance and moved the control points._ I observed an attitude of curiosity, even among those I expected to be daunted by the interface.

 </template>